Image courtesy of Launceston College 2021

 Level 3 or Level 4 TASC accredited courses also have external assessment requirements such as written examination, a folio of work, an oral or practical assessment and/or display.

-Teachers need to be fully aware of the external assessment requirements and the key dates for external assessment for their course.
-This information must be embedded in scope and sequence and assessment schedules and provided to students at the beginning of the course.
+Teachers need to be fully aware of the external assessment requirements (in the course document) and the key dates for external assessment for their course.
+This assessment information must be provided to students at the beginning of the course.

 Further information for students and teachers including; exam rules, special provisions, exam timetables and dates for assessment can be located on the students’ exam and assessment page.